spkelle2/vehicle_routing_column_generation/vehicle_routing_column_generation/README.md

 ### solutions_per_pricing_problem
 How many solutions (with negative reduced costs) to add back to the master problem for each solve of the subproblem.
-Adding more slows down master problem resolve, but adding fewer reduces space of possible solutions.
+Adding more slows down master problem resolve, but adding fewer results in more pricing problem solves.
 Either case can result in reduced solution quality, so user should test for optimal value.
 Defaults to the same number of orders supplied in the input data set.